 What is a domestic reverse charge?

-Reverse charge, sometimes referred as domestic reverse charge, is a mechanism designed to prevent trader fraud because it makes the customer responsible to account for the VAT and thus leaves no window for the supplier to go missing without declaring and paying the same to the HMRC.
+Domestic reverse charge, is a mechanism designed to prevent trader fraud because it makes the customer responsible to account for the VAT and thus leaves no window for the supplier to go missing without declaring and paying the VAT to the HMRC.

 In simpler words, domestic reverse charge is a process in which VAT is charged by the customer themselves instead of the supplier.
 Domestic reverse charge is only applicable to supply of certain or specified construction services to other businesses in the construction sector.

-Also Read: Why Should Register for VATApplicable reverse charge or domestic reverse charges on services falling under the Construction industry scheme are as follows -
+Also Read: Why Should Register for VATApplicable domestic reverse charges on services falling under the Construction industry scheme are as follows -